dgted/landblockchain/README.md

-# Applying Blockchain Technology for Land Ownership Management of Bangladesh
+# A Blockchain-based Land Title Management System for Bangladesh (Public Blockchain using Ethereum)

 ## What is this repository for?